kevinguebert/kevinguebert-netlify/content/2018/02/2018-02-05-fac-si-facis.md

 ---
 title: "Fac, si facis"
-path: "/2018/02/05/fac-si-facis"
+slug: "fac-si-facis"
 date: "2018-02-06T02:50:00.000Z"
 tags: ["Books","Personal Growth","Stoicism","Ego is the Enemy"]
+draft: false
+template: "post"
-excerpt: "What is the difference between working for a company and owning a company with employees?
+description: "What is the difference between working for a company and owning a company with employees?
 What is the difference between a snowboarding going to..."
 ---

 > ### Fac, si facis: "Do it, if you're going to do it"